JKoehren/3DCubes/README.md

 ## Work to java course of UPMC (LP Projet Web)

 **Final 04/06/2018**

-Two cubes rotates around another
+One cubes rotate around another which also rotate around a third cube

 Change color & sens of rotate on mouse entered & clicked